gravitational/careers/challenges/mobile/challenge.md

      is better to focus on implementing a single auth method.
 * Error handling.
 We pay extra attention to error handling.
 Make sure that they are properly handled and not ignored.
 * Keep your UI simple.
-We are not looking for animations or complex themes, but do want to see an app that functions well on mobile phone screen sizes.
-Make sure that a long directory name doesn't break your layout.
+The app does not have to be pretty but it has to feel nice to use on mobile phones.
+The layout does not need to support iPads.
 * Make sure that your code is secured and your application is not vulnerable to common security vulnerabilities.
     * Recommended resources: